 Rodbuilding Books from J.D.
 Wagner

-We are excited to announce that Ed Engle's book has arrived!
+We are excited to have in stock Ed Engle's book, Splitting Cane!
 If you'd like us to send you a copy, please send us a check for $29.95 + $5 U.S. shipping to:

 J.D.
 Wagner, Inc.